top of page

 All nominations can include a reference to inspirational, disabled, water safety, other contributions to the sport or society, etc.

-2. Elite/World Aquatics (previously FINA) Competitive Swimming in the Olympic Games, World Championships, Grand Prix and 10K Marathon Swim Cup Events.
-The primary consideration should be given to those swimmers winning or having a high percentage of medal performances.
+2. Races in World Aquatics (previously FINA)/Majors: Competitive participation in the Olympic Games, World Championships, and 10K Marathon Swim Cup Events.

 IMSHOF Swimwear and Aids